Skip to content

 Marketing management is the process of developing and implementing a marketing strategy, built on principles from all relevant marketing practices, to achieve business objectives—this can be anything from increasing sales and engagement to establishing or growing brand awareness through various marketing efforts.

 Effective marketing management requires having a proper grasp of the activities and tasks required to take a task from initiation to closure, which means a marketing manager may be inserted at any point in the pipeline to help oversee the execution of a marketing effort.
-This means an effective marketing manager is capable of a wide variety of tasks, including but not limited to market research and analysis, project management, as well as sales.
+This means an effective marketing manager is capable of a wide variety of tasks, including but not limited to market research and analysis, project management, and sales.

 Marketing Management: How is it Different?